CpaterCodes/Ketza/README.md

 # hello_world is now equal to `<main id="app">Hello World!</main>`
 ```

-However, Ketza also aims to provide pre-defined named tags for recognised
+However, Ketza also provides pre-defined named tags for recognised
 HTML elements based on the WHATWG living standard.
 A further example is presented below, making use of predefined tags.